 The Sultan Ahmet Mosque or Blue Mosque is a mesmerizing religious landmark located in the city of Istanbul, Turkey.
+There is no doubt of characterizing or labeling it as one of the most beautiful mosques in Turkey.
 It is a great place, especially for Muslims.
 Other tourists can also visit the complex, after or before the prayers timings.

 After the peace agreement of Zsitvatorok, Sultan Ahmet I decided to build a religious building for his people.
-Sedefkar Mehmed Agha was the architect chosen for the task.
+Sedefkar Mehmed Agha was the architect of the religious complex.
 The money required to build the building was taken from the treasury.
-The complex was completed in the year 1618.

 It sits next to the Hagia Sophia museum located in the Ottoman capital, Istanbul.
 The tomb of Sultan Ahmet I one lies inside the Kulliye.
 Also located inside it a madrasa and a hospice.